 "Do not judge and you will not be judged...for the measure you measure will be measured back to you."
 Holy Mother Teresa put this into practice by refusing to say anything negative about anyone, especially in their absence.
 As a consequence, she drew many to herself.
-7/21/06 76

 Always consider others better than yourself.
 By this we do not mean false humility.
 We mean the recognition that God gives different talents to everyone.
 There is no one alive who is not naturally better than I am in some respect.
 And as for supernaturally better, only God knows.
-But we do know this, the moment we exalt ourselves for some virtue, we lose it, for then charity has gone out of it.